How to Design an MVP (the right way)

 Ventive works with a variety of clients including tech-oriented startups and transforming enterprises (companies updating their processes from analog to digital) in need of a technology partner to provide technical and strategic leadership for designing, developing, and launching digital products and software applications.

-While most of our clients come to us for end-to-end product development, some clients don't find us until they've already begun or completed the design phase.
+Most of our clients come to us for end-to-end product development, some send us an RFP for software development, and other clients don't find us until they've already begun or completed the design phase.
 While we're happy to work with other talented designers, I've noticed that Ventive has a different approach than a designer might take...